jeffreyliew/anime/README.md

 ## My First App

-Fetches JSON from a REst API and renders it with React.
+Fetches JSON from a REST API and renders it with React.

 In the project directory, you can run: